FightCamp

 Bundle:

-Discovery: While debugging, I found that the Vue store alone caused a 20-point Lighthouse impact.
-Without the store loaded, scores jumped to 98-99.
-(We didn't remove it; the functionality was needed, but it explained the ceiling.)
+Discovery: While debugging, I found the Vue store alone was costing 20 Lighthouse points; with it unloaded, scores jumped to 98-99.
+The store stayed because we needed the functionality, but at least it explained the ceiling I kept hitting.

 Storyblok CMS Migration

-I analyzed 7 marketing pages for common patterns, then extended the UI component library with 10+ CMS-connected components:
+I went through 7 marketing pages looking for the patterns they shared, then extended the UI component library with 10+ CMS-connected components:

-• Each component is documented in Storybook with usage examples
+- Each one documented in Storybook with usage examples

-This lets the content team build and update pages without engineering involvement.
+That let the content team build and update pages without pulling in an engineer.

 A/B Testing Infrastructure

-I built configurable test components integrated with Google Optimize:
+So I built configurable test components wired into Google Optimize:

 Mentorship

-I paired with Sam, a junior developer, on complex TypeScript tickets.
-Focused on teaching component breakdown and task decomposition, the same approach my mentors had used with me.
+I paired with Sam, a junior developer, on the gnarlier TypeScript tickets.
+I focused on teaching him how to break a component down and decompose a task, the same way my own mentors had taught me.

 The Impact